Blue Nail Art Is Hot Right Now

 Nail polish preference is subjective.
-You pick a color based on a myriad of factors: your mood, the amount of time you feel is appropriate to peruse the color wall at the salon, the color you've had on most recently (which I tend to avoid repeating).
+You pick a colour based on a myriad of factors: your mood, the amount of time you feel is appropriate to peruse the colour wall at the salon, the colour you've had on most recently (which I tend to avoid repeating).
 The great part: It's objectively low stakes.
 There's always nail polish remover.
 Or, worst case scenario, in a gel situation, you live with it for two to three weeks until your next manicure.

 Advertisement